It’s the 21st again, which means it’s Recipe ReDux time! May’s challenge is about do-it-yourself kitchen essentials:

 ½ cup chopped unsalted pecans

 Cooking spray OR butter

-- Combine the flour, oats, baking powder, and cinnamon in a bowl.
+- In a large bowl, combine the two types of flour, oats, baking powder, and cinnamon.

 - Heat a frying pan or griddle to medium high heat.
 Spray the pan with cooking spray or coat with butter.
 Pour the batter onto the hot pan in pancake circles.

 - Heat on one side until tiny bubbles start to form in the pancake (about 3-4 minutes).
 (If the pancake gets too dark, turn the heat down slightly.)
 Flip the pancake and cook for 3-4 minutes on the other side.
 Top with banana slices, a sprinkle of cinnamon and sugar, or a drizzle of syrup

 Tip: To keep the pancakes hot while making multiple batches, place them in a heated oven.

 - According to the USDA Human Nutrition Research Center on Aging, a diet including blueberries may improve motor skills and might reverse short-term memory related to aging.